 An approximate visual representation, in Blender (2.49 lower, 2.73 upper), of what a games rendering engine would do to a incorrectly sized/proportioned texture when applied to an object if it were not fixed; A) texture loads 'as is' - red indicate 'null' areas of the mesh; B) image is force-resized to fit causing mismatch between surfaces; C) correctly sized texture applied without issue

 What is the power of two rule ^

-Forced re-sizing of texture assets cause two inherent problems; blurring combined with JPG compression artifacts.
+Forced re-sizing of texture assets tends to cause two inherent problems; blurring combined with JPG compression artifacts.